fbpx

 Pronunciation: Bohn-joohr

-1. Excusez-moi de vous déranger = Excuse me for bothering you…
+2. Excusez-moi de vous déranger = Excuse me for bothering you…

 Pronunciation: Ex-kue-zay / mwa /duh /voo /dey-rahn-zhay

 If you’re asking a question or making a request of a stranger, preface your request with this phrase.
 Use especially if the person is engaged in another activity at the time of your request, such as talking to someone, reading, etc. You would not use this phrase with waitstaff or a salesperson at a store.
-In those cases you would simply say: “Excusez-moi…”
+In those cases, you would simply say: “Excusez-moi…”

-1. C’est très gentil, merci = That’s very nice (of you), thank you.
+3. C’est très gentil, merci = That’s very nice (of you), thank you.

 Pronunciation: Say /trehay / zhawn-tee / mare-si

-1. Parlez-vous anglais? = Do you speak English?
+4. Parlez-vous anglais? = Do you speak English?

 Pronunciation: Pahr-lay /voo / anhn-glay?

 Want to get on a Parisian’s bad side?
 Start yammering away in English before asking whether or not he or she speaks the language.
 You’re in France.
 The national language is French.
 It’s what’s taught in schools.
-It’s what spoken at home.
+It’s what’s spoken at home.
 Many Parisians do speak English, but not everyone does.
-And of those that do speak English, not everyone speaks it very well.
+And of those who do speak English, not everyone speaks it very well.
 So, even if you feel in your bones that the person speaks English, just be polite and ask first.
 If you show this courtesy, you’re likely to get a warmer, more thoughtful response to your query.

 Pronunciation: Deh-zo-ley / zhe /nuh /pahrl /pa/ frahn-say /(treh bee-ahn).

-1. Excusez-moi, pouvez-vous me dire où est… ? = Excuse me, can you tell me where ______ is?
+6. Excusez-moi, pouvez-vous me dire où est… ? = Excuse me, can you tell me where ______ is?

 Pronunciation: Poo-vey /voo /muh /dear /oo /ay…